Siemens-Healthineers/K2s/addons/gpu-node/README.md

 **NOTE:** A reboot may be necessary.

-The gpu-node addon can be enabled using the k2s CLI by runing the following command:
+The gpu-node addon can be enabled using the k2s CLI by running the following command:
 ```
 k2s addons enable gpu-node
 ```